 Canon 60D versus Canon 50D

-The Canon EOS 60D and the Canon EOS 50D are two enthusiast cameras that were revealed to the public, respectively, in August 2010 and August 2008.
+The Canon EOS 60D and the Canon EOS 50D are two enthusiast cameras that were announced, respectively, in August 2010 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 60D has a resolution of 17.9 megapixel, whereas the 50D provides 15.1 MP.

 The physical size and weight of the Canon 60D and the Canon 50D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 60D – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 60D – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 50D is somewhat larger (3 percent) than the Canon 60D.
-Moreover, the 50D is slightly heavier (9 percent) than the 60D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 50D is considerably larger (103 percent) than the Canon 60D.
+Moreover, the 50D is markedly heavier (9 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.